JaredTMurray/School_District_Analysis/README.md

 - school_type and
 - school_budget.

+### In Deliverable 2:
-In Deliverable 2, data types were of the following for each column:
+The data types were of the following for each column:
 - student_id         int64
 - student_name      object
 - grade             object